Skip to content

 MCP Configuration

-MCP (Model Context Protocol) lets Peon AI connect to external tool servers — for example a GitHub server, a database query server, or any custom MCP-compatible service.
+MCP (Model Context Protocol) lets Peon AI connect to external tool servers — for example a documentation lookup server, a web search server, or any custom MCP-compatible service.
 The connected tools become available to the developer agent during implementation.

 Setup